Keep the Information Flowing

 There is no grace period on debit card purchases—the money is immediately deducted from your checking account.
 Always write down all transactions and balance your account regularly.

 When you use your debit card to withdraw cash at an ATM that is not owned by your bank, you may be charged two fees—one by your bank and one by the owner of the ATM.
 Check the information at the ATM and with your own bank to determine whether the fees are applicable.
-Together, the fees may total $4.
-On a $20 withdrawal, that's the equivalent of a 20% service charge.
+Combined, the fees could be as much as $4 or more per withdrawal.
+On a $20 withdrawal, that's the equivalent of a 20% service charge!

-Many debit cards have daily withdrawal limits of up to $1,000.
-Purchase limits may be even higher.
-Spending limits are meant to protect you in case your card is stolen, but if your withdrawal limits are too high, it can expose you to big losses.
+Many debit cards have daily withdrawal and purchase limits.
+These limits are intended to protect you in case your card is stolen, but if your withdrawal limits are too high, it can expose you to big losses.
 If you have a joint account with two cards, the limits apply to the entire account, not to each card.
-If you don't know your daily cash and purchasing limits, call your bank to ask what they are.
+If you don't know your daily cash and purchase limits, contact your bank to find out what they are.
 If the limits are higher than you like, ask the bank to lower them.

 Debit cards, like credit cards, can be used fraudulently and should be protected like cash.
-Whether a thief steals your PIN or counterfeits your signature, the person could use the card up to your daily spending limit.
-If you do not discover the fraud immediately, the thief could wipe out all the money in your checking account (assuming your daily limit is more than your balance) as well as any overdraft line of credit or savings-linked overdraft protection that you have.
+Whether a thief steals your PIN, counterfeits your signature or steals your card or card info, the person could use the card up to your daily spending limit.
+If you do not discover the fraud immediately, the thief could wipe out all the money in your checking account (assuming your daily limit is more than your balance) as well as any overdraft line of credit or savings account-linked overdraft protection that you have.

 If your card is used without your consent, dispute the unauthorized use with your bank so that it can investigate your complaint.
-While your bank is investigating, it will provide provisional credit for your losses within five days, but you might face overdraft fees for insufficient funds and be short of money in the meantime.
+Your bank has 10 days to investigate.
+If it determines that the transactions were indeed fraudulent, it must replace the missing funds (less the $50 or more that you are liable for, depending on how long before you reported the card loss or theft) within 24 hours of making that determination.
+In many cases, the bank will provide provisional credit for your losses much sooner.
+But you might face overdraft fees for insufficient funds and be short of money in the meantime.
 If there is not sufficient proof that your card was used fraudulently, you could be liable the entire amount in dispute.

 It's not necessary for a crook to have your card in order to defraud you.
-With only a debit or credit card number, a thief can steal from your account by making purchases online or by phone.
-As a protection against fraud, the billing address and phone number you provide during the ordering process must exactly match the bank's records in order for the charge to be approved.
+With only a card number, a thief can steal from your account by making purchases online or by phone.
+As a protection against this type of fraud, the billing address and phone number you provide during the checkout process must exactly match the bank's records in order for the transaction to be approved.

 Some receipts have your account number printed on them, so guard all receipts carefully.
 Tear or shred them into tiny bits when you no longer need them.

-If you follow the debit card rules, your bank must give you provisional credit for disputed amounts.
+If you follow the debit card rules, your bank must give you provisional credit for disputed amounts if the investigation lasts more than 10 days.
+In many cases, provisional credit will be provided immediately or within 24 hours, but it is not required by law.

 Zero liability fraud protection

-Recognizing that consumers might be reluctant to use debit cards because of potential liability and fraud, MasterCard and Visa have policies to remove consumer liability on certain debit card transactions.
-Zero liability may be limited to purchases that are authorized with a signature instead of a PIN.
+Recognizing that consumers might be reluctant to use debit cards because of potential liability for fraud, MasterCard and Visa have policies to remove consumer liability on certain debit card transactions.
+Zero Liability may be limited to purchases that are authorized with a signature instead of a PIN, however, so be sure to check that with your card issuer before you use your card.

-While federal guidelines require provisional credit on disputed amounts within 10 days, you may get full provisional credit in 5 days or even sooner because of MasterCard and Visa polices.
-Many banks have additional standards for customer liability and provisional credit and provide zero liability for unauthorized ATM and debit card transactions.
+While federal guidelines require provisional credit on disputed amounts within 10 days, you may get full provisional credit in five days or even sooner because of MasterCard and Visa polices.
+Many banks have their own additional policies regarding customer liability and provisional credit, so read your checking account and/or debit card terms carefully or contact your bank for information.

 Read the fine print

-Your bank or credit union must give you information about your rights and responsibilities for using your debit card, including a disclosure of any fees you have to pay.
+Your bank or credit union must give you information about your rights and responsibilities regarding your debit card, including a disclosure of any fees you will—or could—have to pay.

-If your bank imposes any liability on you for debit card fraud, it must give you a summary of your potential liability for unauthorized transactions and its policy for resolving unauthorized transactions.
+If your bank imposes any liability on accountholders for debit card fraud, it must give you a summary of your potential liability for unauthorized transactions and its policy for resolving disputes.

 Disputes with merchants

 When you buy things with your debit card, save all your receipts.
-When a problem arises about a purchase made with your debit card, try initially to resolve the dispute with the merchant.
-If a merchant won't resolve the dispute with you, ask your card issuer for help.
-In most cases you will be bound by the store's policy on returns and defective merchandise, so before you make important purchases ask how returns and defective merchandise claims are handled.
+If a problem arises regarding a purchase made with your debit card, try initially to resolve it with the merchant.
+If the merchant won't resolve the dispute to your satisfaction, ask your card issuer for help.
+In most cases, you will be bound by the store's policy on returns and defective merchandise, so before you make important purchases, ask how returns and defective merchandise claims are handled.
 Dispute resolution only applies to debit card purchases made with a signature.
-This is an important consideration in deciding whether or not to sign.
+This is an important consideration in deciding whether or not to sign for a purchase rather than use a PIN.

 How to complain

-If you cannot resolve a debit card problem with the merchant or the bank, write to the:
+If you cannot resolve a debit card problem with the merchant or the bank, contact the Consumer Financial Protection Bureau (CFPB).
+You can submit your complaint online or by phone (855-411-2372).

 Understanding Debit Cards